-17 Mubarak Ali, Pakistan in Search for Identity (Delhi: Aakar Books, 2011), 10.
+Mubarak Ali, Pakistan in Search for Identity (Delhi: Aakar Books, 2011), 10.

-On the other hand, at the horizontal level, the indigenous Muslims were further divided along ethnic and regional lines which were determined by economic status and preferences among them.
-At this stage, it was ethnic identity that was much stronger among the local Muslims than the religious one.
-For example, Mubarak Ali, quoting Ziauddin Barrani's work Tarikh-e-Feruzshahi states that the Sultan (King) refused on many occasions to appoint the local coverts despite their intelligence, eligibility and potentials but instead preferred racially pure and thus 'superior' foreign Muslims.18 Ali further says that the lower caste Muslims were also disadvantaged in acquiring higher education.19 This 'theory of racial superiority', worked in favour of privileged Muslim class who did not wish to associate themselves with the lower class.
+refused on many occasions to appoint the local coverts despite their intelligence, eligibility and potentials but instead preferred racially pure and thus 'superior' foreign Muslims.
+Ali further says that the lower caste Muslims were also disadvantaged in acquiring higher education.
+This 'theory of racial superiority', worked in favour of privileged Muslim class who did not wish to associate themselves with the lower class.
 This division led to further alienation and resentment among the indigenous Muslims.

 The power elites, however, appealed to and exploited the religious, political and social sentiments among masses whenever they were in need of their support to serve their interests.
 The ruling class exploited religious feelings of their masses whenever they were confronted by ideologically and religiously different class or community.
 At the same time, the ruling class also suppressed these sentiments of indigenous converted Muslims, whenever they were threatened.
-The locals were also suppressed over the matters of Sharia, whenever they created obstacles in their absolute ruling.20 Hence, the suppression of exclusive Muslim identity was the power elite's political need.
-Through the intelligent invoking of Muslim masses' sentiments, the power elite was able to sustain and protect their rule till Jalal ud din Akbar (1556 to 1605 A.D.) became emperor and introduced Deen-i-Elahi.
-The meanings of Islam, adopted by
+The locals were also suppressed over the matters of Sharia, whenever they created obstacles in their absolute ruling.
+Hence, the suppression of exclusive Muslim identity was the power elite's political need.
+Through the intelligent invoking of Muslim masses' sentiments, the power elite were able to sustain and protect their rule till Jalal ud din Akbar (1556 to 1605 A.D.) became emperor and introduced Deen-i-Elahi.
+The meanings of Islam, adopted by Akbar, were overtly pluralistic and had overridden the concerns of Ulema.
+With Akbar's accession to power, the indigenization process of the induction of locals in administrative set up began, in particular the local Hindu Rajputs.
+This inclusiveness was achieved by the revision and interpretation of Islamic teachings.
+According to Mubarak Ali, Akbar dismantled all signs and symbols that differentiate a Muslim from a Hindu.
+Akbar's attempt to unify Muslims and Hindus was having political motivations.
+However, despite his attempt the rigid social structure did not permit the lower caste locals to fill the administrative positions.
+Here again it was the upperclass Hindus particularly the Rajputs, who were treated equally by the Muslim aristocrats.
+In other words, "class rather than faith was the true diving line."

-18 Ziauddin Barrani, Tarikh-e-Feruzshahi (Delhi: Idarah-i- Delhi, 1972).
+Ziauddin Barrani, Tarikh-e-Feruzshahi (Delhi: Idarah-i- Delhi, 1972).